-Drew M. Anderson is an associate economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
+Drew M. Anderson (he/him) is an economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
 He studies the economics of education and household financial decisionmaking.
 He is particularly interested in public policies to alleviate poverty.
 At the intersection of all these topics are students' decisions about how to pay for college, and how these decisions are shaped by financial education and financial aid.
 Anderson is currently pursuing projects evaluating community college funding and organization, state-funded financial aid, the delivery and performance of student loans, and student financial literacy.
 College programs that are affordable and navigable have the potential to reduce inequality, and objective research can help them operate more efficiently.
 Anderson's research methods are primarily designing quasi-experiments and randomized experiments to uncover causal effects.
-He links together new sources of administrative data to support causal analysis as well as descriptive reporting.
+He links together new sources of administrative data to support causal analysis as well as to undertake descriptive reporting.
 Before joining RAND, Anderson worked as a postdoctoral researcher at the University of Wisconsin-Madison, jointly at the Wisconsin HOPE Lab and the Center for Financial Security.
-Anderson has a Ph.D. and M.S. in economics from the University of Wisconsin-Madison, and a B.A. in mathematics and economics from Augustana University.
-He is also currently a lecturer teaching economic analysis at the UCLA Fielding School of Public Health.
+Anderson is currently a lecturer teaching economic analysis at the UCLA Fielding School of Public Health.
+He has a Ph.D. and M.S. in economics from the University of Wisconsin-Madison, and a B.A. in mathematics and economics from Augustana University.